MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 ### Limits when using Excel for the web

-When **Edit in Excel** is used on list pages for tables with many columns, the resulting workbook may have too many columns for the file to be viewed in Excel for the web. [!INCLUDE[prod_short](includes/prod_short.md)] automatically limits the exported workbook to 100 columns when OneDrive is configured for system features.
+When **Edit in Excel** is used on list pages for tables with many columns, the resulting workbook might have too many columns for the file to be viewed in Excel for the web. [!INCLUDE[prod_short](includes/prod_short.md)] automatically limits the exported workbook to 100 columns when OneDrive is configured for system features.

 <!--## See the differences between the options
 <br><br>